Cookies on this website

 DPhil Student

-My DPhil is generously supported by the NDPH departmental scholarship.
-I hope I can contribute towards improving our understanding of sex-specific medicine, precision medicine and overall cancer research.
-When not found frantically making sense of R code in a library, I spend my time at Oxford scouring through fashion shows, playing lawn tennis and real tennis.
+Her DPhil is generously supported by the departmental scholarship.
+Maira hopes she can contribute towards improving the understanding of sex-specific medicine, precision medicine and overall cancer research.
+When not found frantically making sense of R code in a library, she spends time at Oxford scouring through fashion shows, playing lawn tennis and 'real' tennis.